Serbian State Guard: Operations

 By 1943, most of the rank and file of the SDS was sympathetic to Mihailović's Chetniks, and SDS units were regularly being "disarmed" by them, sometimes even staging mock battles to disguise transfers of much needed weapons and ammunition to Mihailović's forces.
 Jovanović himself provided financial assistance to Mihailović from his own discretionary funds.
 In April 1943, units of the SDS were praised by German commanders for their fighting against the Partisans near Bijeljina in eastern Bosnia.
 In June 1943, the Germans rounded up and executed 1,139 Serb civilians under suspicion that they had been collaborating with the resurgent Partisans.
 The SDS were involved in these crimes, and throughout 1943 were actively involved in committing atrocities against Serbian civilians.
 After many delays, on 18 September 1943 Nedić met with Hitler in Berlin and was promised that he would be given command of the SDS and the SDK.
 Upon his return to Belgrade, Nedić called upon the Military Commander in Serbia, General der Infanterie Hans Felber, to make arrangements for the transfer of command, but Felber advised him that he had received no orders to do so.
 It was not until 2 November 1943 that Nedić was finally given command of both the SDS and SDK.
 In late 1943 the SDS reached its maximum strength of 36,716 men.
 By February 1944, the SDS leadership were avoiding any direct confrontations with Mihailović's Chetniks.

 In the spring and summer of 1944, the SDS had declined to a strength of around 24,000–25,000 men.
 With the return of the Partisans to Serbia proper, the SDS began to incur serious casualties.
 For example, between 15 March and 15 August 1944, the SDS lost 157 men killed, 107 wounded and 26 missing.
 During 1944, SDS started heavy repression in area around Leskovac, because of region's overwhelming support for Yugoslav Partisans.
 Repression always included beatings and arrests in pro-Partisan villages, and in around half of the villages, Partisan supporters were executed and their houses were burnt down.
+In late March, SDS unit of Mihajlo Zotović participated in anti-partisan action, alongside German forced and Albanian militia in 6 villages on Pasjača mountain.
+Part of population of the villages left with Partisans, so mostly women and children remained in them.
+During operation 9 women and 2 girls were killed, 9 more wounded and 80 more tortured, while razing 87 and robbing almost 200 houses.
+Witnesses claimed that only SDS troops participated in killing, torture and razing houses.
+This crime is different to most crimes of SDS, as majority of victims of the crime were women and children.
 By August 1944, SDS units were responding to Mihailović's call for a general mobilisation by defecting openly to his Chetniks.